-The Vermont Space Grant Consortium (VSGC) was established in 1992 as part of NASA's National Space Grant College and Fellowship Program.
-VSGC affiliates include Vermont academic institutions, professional organizations, private sector companies, and community organizations interested in the enhancement of scientific and technical education and the promotion of research in aerospace-related areas.
-At the state and local level, the VSGC provides a focal point for those wishing to connect to NASA.
-At the national level, the VSGC participates in the National Space Grant Network of 52 consortia, one in each state, the District of Columbia, and the Commonwealth of Puerto Rico.
+The Vermont Space Grant Consortium (VTSGC) was established in 1992 as part of NASA's National Space Grant College and Fellowship Program.
+VTSGC affiliates include Vermont academic institutions, professional organizations, private sector companies, and community organizations interested in the enhancement of scientific and technical education and the promotion of research in aerospace-related areas.
+At the state and local level, the VTSGC provides a focal point for those wishing to connect to NASA.
+At the national level, the VTSGC participates in the National Space Grant Network of 52 consortia, one in each state, the District of Columbia, and the Commonwealth of Puerto Rico.

 The VTSGC is dedicated to encouraging students at all levels to take more mathematics and science courses and to consider careers in science, technology, engineering, and mathematics (STEM) areas.
 Through its activities, the VTSGC connects Vermont citizens to NASA and contributes to the development of the scientific and technical workforce that will be needed by NASA, its contractors, and the nation to remain competitive in the future.
 As a Capability Enhancement Consortium, the VTSGC emphasizes programs in Higher Education and seeks to increase Vermont's research infrastructure in areas that are a NASA priority.
 In all of its programs, the VTSGC promotes diversity by actively encouraging the participation of women, members of underrepresented groups, and persons with disabilities.